Ascot Chase Preview, Tips, Runners & Trends

 • Turgeon (2 Wins)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Monets Garden in 2010, winning for Nicky Richards at odds of 11/2 under the guidance of Barry Geraghty.
-Looking at the runners at the head of the market over the last 20 renewals there have been 12 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find you a bet on the 2026 Ascot Chase.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 12 winning favourites in the race.
+Whilst we wait for the 2026 Ascot Chase, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Ascot Chase

-Many trainers will target races to use as prep races before coming to the Ascot Chase, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Ascot Chase.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race